khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_container.rst

 **Round Up**

-That should hopefully be enough to get you started with the :class:`ivy.Container` class 😊
+That should hopefully be enough to get you started with the :class:`aikit.Container` class 😊

 Please reach out on `discord <https://discord.gg/sXyFF8tDtm>`_ if you have any questions!